UMN-Hydro/GSFLOW-GRASS/README.md

 Time will pass and a lot of text will go past on the screen.
 If it ends with "Done.", regardless of warning/error messages about adding fields to shapefiles.
 If it does not end with "Done.", please contact us!

 Once this has finished check our **"gsflow_simdir"** for a **"GIS"** subfolder that contains the outputs of your work here.
-This will be read in during the next step.
+The files there will be automatically read in during Step 4.

 Pat yourself on the back!
 The GRASS portion is complete.

-### Step 3: Customize the Go-GSFLOW File
+### Step 3: Customize the Go-GSFLOW File to set input-file-builder options

-The Go-GSFLOW File (`go-GSFLOW.sh` on Linux and `go-GSFLOW.bat` on Windows) is executed for pre-processing and running GSFLOW.
+The Go-GSFLOW File (`go-GSFLOW.sh` on Linux and `go-GSFLOW.bat` on Windows) is for pre-processing and running GSFLOW.

 **\todo{Crystal: change file name; currently `run_Python_GSFLOW_current.sh.`  Lauren/Crystal: update Windows batch file}**